RuboCoping with legacy: Bring your Ruby code up to Standard

 inherit from.rubocop_todo.yml

-That is the way to set the status quo and only enforce style checks for new code.
+This is the way to define the status quo and enforce style checks for new code only.
 Sounds smart, right?
 Not exactly.

 The way .rubocop_todo.yml